-An eleven-year veteran of United States Naval Aviation, Liam Montgomery focuses on zealously advocating for clients large and small.
-He focuses on complex civil trials, principally in matters relating to environmental law, life sciences, antitrust, banking, financial, and actuarial services.
-Liam has tried numerous cases, including two as the first chair attorney.
+An eleven-year veteran of United States Naval Aviation, Liam Montgomery zealously advocates for clients large and small.
+He focuses on complex civil trials, principally in matters relating to environmental law, life sciences, and financial and actuarial services.
+Liam has tried or arbitrated numerous cases, including two as the first chair attorney.
 He has managed and led civil and criminal jury trials and arbitrations for Fortune 50 companies, national banks, international consulting firms, and individuals in federal and state courts across the country.

 Prior to his legal career, Liam served in the United States Navy for more than eleven years as a naval flight officer and forward air controller (airborne) flying the F-14 Tomcat.
 Liam completed three deployments on board aircraft carriers, including a deployment to the Arabian Sea after 9/11 in support of operations in Afghanistan.
 He uses the leadership lessons he learned in the Navy to help advance leadership and management in the legal profession.

 Though all cases vary and none is predictive, Liam’s recent experience includes:

 - Representation of a Fortune 500 company in one of the largest and most complex environmental MDLs pending in the United States.

 - Representation of a Fortune 500 company before the United States Supreme Court and Court of Appeals for the Fifth Circuit in connection with a dispute over an arbitration claim.